 The hybrid work model is not just a trend—it is a long-term shift in how work is organized.

-When implemented correctly, hybrid work can:
+When implemented correctly, flexible work can:

 - Improve employee satisfaction